falk-werner/webfuse/doc/authentication.md

 - token-based authentication using HTTP headers
 - in-protocol authentication

-To activate authentication, two command line option needs to be given:
+To activate authentication, two command line option can be specified:

 - `--wf-authenticator PATH`
   allows to specify an executable used for authentication